openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 * `invalid_passage_strategy: "ignore"`
 	* `ignore`: Don't include invalid passages in `@parsed_entities()`.
 	* `include`: Include invalid passages in `@parsed_entities()` (they still don't have OSIS values).
+* `non_latin_digits_strategy: "ignore"`
+	* `ignore`: treat non-Latin digits the same as any other character.
+	* `replace`: replace non-Latin (0-9) numeric digits with Latin digits.
+This replacement occurs before any book substitution.
+* `passage_existence_strategy: "bcv"`
+	* Include `b` in the string to validate book order ("Revelation to Genesis" is invalid).
+	* Include `c` in the string to validate chapter existence.
+If omitted, strings like "Genesis 51" (which doesn't exist) return as valid.
+Omitting `c` means that looking up full books will return `999` as the end chapter: "Genesis to Exodus" → "Gen.1-Exod.999".
+	* Include `v` in the string to validate verse existence.
+If omitted, strings like `Genesis 1:100` (which doesn't exist) return as valid.
+Omitting `v` means that looking up full chapters will return `999` as the end verse: "Genesis 1:2 to chapter 3" → "Gen.1.2-Gen.3.999".
+	* Tested values are `b`, `bc`, `bcv`, `bv`, `c`, `cv`, `v`, and `none`.
+In all cases, single-chapter books still respond as single-chapter books to allow treating strings like `Obadiah 2` as `Obad.1.2`.

 * `zero_chapter_strategy: "error"`
 	* `error`: zero chapters ("Matthew 0") are invalid.
 	* `upgrade`: zero chapters are upgraded to 1: "Matthew 0" → "Matt.1".